HumanSignal/label-studio-sdk/examples/mensuration_and_polling/README.md

 ## Setup data

+Any georeferenced raster images can be used.
+For this demo, two images are used:

+### Grand Canyon satellite image

-Any georeferenced raster can be used.
-For this demo, a georeferenced TIFF image of the Grand Canyon and a corresponding PNG image that can be loaded into Label Studio (TIFF is not supported in Label Studio) was generated using the following steps:
+a georeferenced TIFF image of the Grand Canyon and a corresponding PNG image that can be loaded into Label Studio (TIFF is not supported in Label Studio) was generated using the following steps:

 1. Sign up at sentinel-hub.com for a trial account for access to [Sentinel-2](https://en.wikipedia.org/wiki/Sentinel-2) satellite images on demand.
-These have a resolution of 10 GSD (10 meters per pixel).
+These have a resolution of 10m GSD (10 meters per pixel).
 2. Use the included `grab_georeferenced_image.py` with your credentials to download the image in a [UTM coordinate system](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), where each pixel is a fixed area instead of a fixed fraction of longitude and latitude.
 This makes the image "square" with respect to the ground.
 3. Export to PNG:
 ```bash
 convert data/e9b9661bcbd97b67f45364aafd82f9d6/response.tiff data/response.png
 ```

+### Urban drone image

+A UAV image of a city block was downloaded from [OpenAerialMap](https://openaerialmap.org/) and cropped to a reasonable size using [QGIS](https://www.qgis.org/en/site/).
+It has a resolution of 20cm GSD, so it started out as a huge file.
+Then it was exported to PNG in the same way.

 ## Load data into Label Studio

-Create a new project and upload `data/response.png` to the project.
+Create a new project and upload `data/response.png` and `666dbadcf1cf8e0001fb2f51_cropped.png` to the project.

 Add a label config for image segmentation, slightly modified from the default template: